codesnail/CARND-VehicleDetection/README.md

-## Project Writeup

----

-**Vehicle Detection Project**
+## Vehicle Detection

+The goal of this project is to identify vehicles on the road in a video feed.
+This is done by training a classifier to identify cars, then implementing a pipeline to feed video stream of a road to the classifier and using it to detect cars.

-The goals / steps of this project are the following:
+The project implements the following pipeline:

 * Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier.
-* Optionally, you can also apply a color transform and append binned color features, as well as histograms of color, to your HOG feature vector.
-* Note: for those first two steps don't forget to normalize your features and randomize a selection for training and testing.
+* Optionally use color and spatial features.
-* Implement a sliding-window technique and use your trained classifier to search for vehicles in images.
+* Implement a sliding-window technique and use the trained classifier to search for vehicles in images.
-* Run your pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
+* Run the pipeline on a video stream and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
 * Estimate a bounding box for vehicles detected.

 #### Summary of key classes and modules making up the pipeline: